Rits1272/l402_middleware/Readme.md

 # L402 Middleware for Rails

+#### [WIP] The middleware is still in active development

-**L402 Middleware** is a Ruby gem designed to seamlessly integrate with your Rails application, enabling [L402](https://lightning.network) protocol functionality as a middleware.
+**L402 Middleware** is a Ruby gem designed to seamlessly integrate with your Rails application, enabling [L402](https://docs.lightning.engineering/the-lightning-network/l402) protocol functionality as a middleware.
 Whether you are building microservices, APIs, or payment gateways, this gem helps you implement authenticated, pay-per-request APIs using the L402 standard effortlessly.

 ---